 Our shockwave therapy treatments take 25-30 minutes, don’t require numbing creams or anesthesia, and are completely painless.

-The problem with inferior “wave” treatments
+The problem with inferior “acoustic wave” treatments for ED

 - Acoustic wave

 - Acoustic pressure wave